 Artisanal mendiant discs

-Creating structured desserts requires understanding the physics of crystallization.
-Temperature control remains the cornerstone of working with cocoa butter, ensuring the finished product possesses a glossy sheen and a clean, sharp snap rather than a dull, grainy appearance.
+Creating structured cakes requires understanding crystallization.
+Temperature control remains the cornerstone of working with cocoa butter, ensuring the homemade product possesses a glossy sheen and a clean snap rather than a dull appearance.

 The art of precision tempering